cokecancook/cokecancook/README.md

 # 👋 Hello there!
 I’m Coke Stuyck

 🎨 **Designer & AI Specialist with a frontend mindset**
 For 15+ years, I’ve been creating brands and crafting user experiences.
-Now I’m exploring how **code and AI** can unlock even smarter, more human-centered tools.
+Now I’m exploring how **AI** can unlock even smarter, more human-centered tools.

 ---